 You will be given a daily expressing log to complete and share with your midwife.
 This will help you to keep track of how expressing is going.

-Both of these can be found at the end of this leaflet.
+An assessment form and expressing log can be found at the end of this leaflet.

 Tips to help you maximise the amount of milk you can express